– B.L. Freeborn, July 2012 (updated May 2022)

 Perhaps this is one of the simple basket carrying people that helped to build the mounds in North America?
 Perhaps King Ashurbanipal (668 BC-626 BC) helped to build them.
 Here he carries a basket of soil to contribute to the rebuilding of a temple in Ancient Iraq.

 I am giving you this background and posing these questions so that when I describe the New Hampshire Mystery Stone (next ten posts) you will understand this stone did not just appear from nowhere.
 It simply cannot be a hoax.
 It may have been stolen from the artist and hidden, but nothing this beautiful gets tossed carelessly away.
-It is more likely that it was a water burial of a great noble person which allowed the stone to end up in Lake Winnipesaukee and eventually buried near its shore.
+It is more likely that it was part of a burial near Lake Winnipesaukee..
 And when do I think this person was buried?
 The information on the stone is too old and too forgotten by us, and even the Native Peoples, to be of recent origin.